ch4rl3x/ch4rl3x/README.md

-# Hi there 👋, I'm Alex
+# Moin folks 👋, I'm Alex

 Employeed as senior developer mobile at Dataport AöR and also working as freelancer android developer